Applelo/actions-ps-changeinfo/README.md

 For the `CHANGELOG.md` example, you can check [this one](https://github.com/Applelo/actions-ps-changeinfo/blob/master/__tests__/CHANGELOG.md)

-If the result of the transformation is superior to 64kb, the file while be reduces with the remove of older minor version.
+If the result of the transformation is superior to 64kb (your are large), the file while be reduces with the remove of older version.

 # Actions changelog